h3nnn4n/smart-snako/README.md

 [![Smoke Test](https://github.com/h3nnn4n/smart-snako/actions/workflows/run.yml/badge.svg)](https://github.com/h3nnn4n/smart-snako/actions/workflows/run.yml)
 [![Unit Tests](https://github.com/h3nnn4n/smart-snako/actions/workflows/tests.yml/badge.svg)](https://github.com/h3nnn4n/smart-snako/actions/workflows/tests.yml)

-This is a basic snake implementation, with several build in agents.
+This is a basic snake implementation, with several built in agents.
 The following agents are available:

 - `random`: Moves in a random direction, but never in a direction where it would kill itself.
 Unless there is no option.